bobanda87/log-aggregator/README.md

 ### Notice

-For the test purposes, I have left the registration open, so it is easier to register user and test the application.
+For the test purposes, I have created a test user.

 For the test purposes, the application is deployed on `http://128.199.62.163/`